tpal94/Bird-API-Ruby/readme.md

 Steps to setup:

-Firstly install the rvm from ruby version manager along with ruby 2.3.2 or greater version.
+Firstly install the rvm from ruby version manager along with ruby 2.3.3.

 Once done with the the installation